ConfIC-RCA: Statistically Grounded Efficient Estimation of Segmentation Quality: Related work

-Despite its relevance, few approaches have addressed automatic quality control of segmentations thus far.
+Despite its relevance, few approaches have addressed automatic quality control (QC) of segmentations thus far.
 Many previous works have relied on extracting features from segmentations and fitting a model to these features.
 Such approaches have been applied to prostate segmentation \cite{sunoqrot2020quality}, cardiac segmentation \cite{xu2009automated}, and a more generic framework has been used to assess the quality for automated segmentations for lung and liver in \cite{kohlberger2012evaluating}.
 However, these methods are constrained by the feature extraction, which can limit their adaptability and generalizability to diverse clinical data.

+Deep generative and learning-based methods have been proposed to improve QC.
+For instance, \cite{deep_generative-QC} train a generative model to learn a manifold of good-quality cardiac MRI segmentations and then evaluate new segmentations by their projection error.
+Similarly, \cite{liu-shape_model} use a shape-model-based VAE to capture a low-dimensional feature space of acceptable segmentations and predict quality via a learned regressor. \cite{zuluaga} propose global and pixel-wise quality measures using a convolutional autoencoder trained on ground-truth masks.
+QCResUNet \cite{qcresunet} jointly predicts subject-level quality scores and voxel-level error maps using a multi-task deep network.
+While these methods achieved strong performance, they often require training specialized models per task or heavy computation.

+Bayesian inference methods have also been proposed.
+For instance, \cite{audelan2019unsupervised} follow an unsupervised Bayesian framework for brain tumor and left ventricle myocardium segmentation, measuring segmentation adequacy via a probabilistic model combining intensity and spatial priors.
+Such methods are principled but computationally demanding and usually tailored to specific anatomical targets.
+Another class of QC approaches derives quality estimates from model uncertainty.
+A common strategy is to compute epistemic uncertainty maps from multiple segmentation outputs using techniques such as MC Dropout or test‑time augmentation (TTA) \cite{gal2016dropoutbayesianapproximationrepresenting, tta, fuzzy-uncertainty}.
+Summary statistics such as entropy or variance over these maps can serve as image‑level indicators of segmentation uncertainty or quality \cite{uncertainty-maps}.
+While attractive for not requiring additional training, these uncertainty-based metrics can show inconsistent correlation with true segmentation quality.

 Additionally, a CNN-based approach was developed for automated quality control of left ventricle segmentation in cardiac MRI \cite{fournel2021medical}.
 In spite of demonstrating the potential of deep learning for automatic quality assessment, this method requires generating a synthetic dataset and further training multiple CNN models.

 Other previous studies rely on a reverse-testing strategy, where a new classifier is trained on predictions on the test data and evaluated again on the training data \cite{reverse-testing,reverse-validation,chexmask}.
 The limitation of these approaches is that they only provide an estimate of the average performance rather than case-specific estimations.
 Building on this idea, Reverse Classification Accuracy (RCA) has been shown to provide accurate predictions of segmentation quality on a per-image basis \cite{rca,robinson2017automatic}.
 In \cite{rca}, Atlas-based segmentation has shown to be the most effective reverse classifier for medical image segmentation.
 However, the computational time required to complete atlas based segmentation on a single instance is a limitation, making it impractical for real-time quality control.
 In \cite{robinson2018real} the authors propose using a neural network to directly estimate prediction quality, aiming to mitigate the time constraint.
 However, this approach necessitates training a separate CNN for each task, which significantly limits its practicality and scalability.
 More importantly, both methods \cite{rca,robinson2017automatic} have only been used for anatomical segmentation and not for lesions, which are usually more challenging due to the lack of regularity.